 Programs and Services

-Individual PCS Planning -- Most relocation programs offer one-on-one consultation for anyone needing assistance.
-In particular those making their first military move, first overseas move, or those with challenging and complex situations such as special needs family members or financial problems should call the Relocation Program for an appointment.
+- Individual PCS planning — Most relocation programs offer one-on-one consultation.
+In particular, those making their first military move, those making their first overseas move or those with challenging or complex situations should contact the relocation assistance office.

-Loan Closet -- Basic household goods items are available to borrow while waiting for your personal property pre-departure or upon arrival.
-The typical items in stock include: pots and pans, dishes, silverware, irons, ironing boards, portacribs, high chairs, and infant/toddler car seats.
-Generally, towels and bed linens are not available, so these should be packed in your hold baggage.
+- Loan closet — Where available, loan closets offer basic household goods while your personal property is in transit.
+Typical items include pots and pans, dishes, silverware, irons, ironing boards and infant or toddler car seats.
+Generally, towels and bed linens are not available, so these should be packed in your express shipment.

-Workshops and Briefings -- The classes offered vary from installation to installation but you can generally find classes on buying, selling and renting smart, budgeting and finance, moving with children, general moving preparation and many other moving related topics.
+- Workshops and briefings — Workshops vary from installation to installation, but you may find classes on purchasing real estate and renting, budgeting and finance, moving with children or general moving preparation.

-Pre-departure Briefings -- Sometimes called Smooth Move or PCS Briefings, you and your spouse will want to attend for sure.
-These briefings provide essential information that can prevent you from making uninformed and costly decisions before your move.
+- Pre-departure briefings — These briefings may be called Smooth Move or PCS Briefing, and they provide essential information to prevent you from making uninformed and costly decisions before your move.

-Settling-in Services -- These may include welcome wagon services, local area tours with childcare often provided, or basic household items to use until your goods arrive.
+- Settling-in services — Welcome wagon services, local area tours (with child care sometimes provided), or basic household items to use until your goods arrive may be a part of your installation’s settling-in services.
 Overseas arrival services may include introductory language classes and cultural awareness training.

-Foreign Born Spouse Support -- Whether your question concerns immigration and naturalization, learning the English language or how to take local transportation, the Relocation Program provides assistance, classes and referrals.
+- Foreign-born spouse support — Whether your question concerns immigration and naturalization, learning the English language or how to use local transportation, the relocation program provides assistance, classes and referrals.

 Installation Specific Information